 Alexandra Barry was born and raised in South Florida!
 A health enthusiast, storyteller, human rights activist, and die-hard advocate for domestic violence.
 She has survived domestic violent relationships, sexual assaults, institutional abuse as an adolescent, and now a homicide.
 Alexandra’s resilience really shows in her everyday life.
 She has taken tragic events and created a beautiful foundation.
 She is the founder of Siblings of Murdered Siblings.

 James Barry was murdered on 11/17/16.
-He broke up with his ex-girlfriend and she went to James’s mothers’ home and stabbed him to death.
-Fled to Maryland.
+He broke up with his ex-girlfriend, Melanie Eam.
+She went to James’s mothers’ home and stabbed him to death, then fled to Maryland.
 Eam was arrested within 48 hours of the crime.
-During this journey of grief, Alexandra realized how there are little resources and support for crime victims, especially siblings, cousins, and friends.
+During this journey of grief, Alexandra realized how there are few resources and support for crime victims, especially siblings, cousins, and friends.

-She created a safe place online using Facebook.
-Established a private group called Siblings Of Murdered Siblings.
-“SOMS” in the past two years has grown tremendously in fact it has grown into an organization.
-We send out survivor care packages to those who have been impacted by homicide.
-We raise funds for those who need mental health services, we support petitions, we advocate for change and crime prevention.
+Alexandra created a safe place online using Facebook, establishing a private group called Siblings Of Murdered Siblings.
+“SOMS” in the past two years has grown tremendously.
+In fact, it has grown into an organization.

 I have a murdered sister (in 1970) and a brother who died as a result of medical malpractice/neglect (in 1981).
 My family didn’t talk about them very much because the pain was too great.
 Now, I am ready to talk, share, live through the pain…because it’s healing.
 I have six remaining siblings, but I’ve always felt alone.
 Once the internet came into existence, I searched off and on for many years for support groups, but could find nothing specifically for siblings until I tried again in 2021 and found SOMS.